Ronald Bosma

 ]

-The backend pool routes requests to backend servers.
-I’ve opted to use the private IP address of the API Management instance.
-More options can be found here.
+The backend pool routes requests to API Management using its fully qualified domain name.
+More options for backend pool targets can be found here.

 requestRoutingRules: [